 A major reason why hawala networks are so appealing to terrorist groups is because they do not leave paper trails.
 Record keeping amongst hawaladers is not uniform and can be grueling to interpret.
 This reality presents difficulties for law enforcement agencies aiming to uncover and crack down on individuals or organizations that facilitate illicit hawala operations.

-“Terrorist groups and their supporters operating in the Middle East and South Asia, including al Qaeda and its affiliates, the Taliban, and ISIS, have been reported to use the hawala system to move funds,” says Celina Realuyo, Cipher Brief expert and Professor of Practice in the William J. Perry Center for Hemispheric Defense Studies at National Defense University.
+“Terrorist groups and their supporters operating in the Middle East and South Asia, including al Qaeda and its affiliates, the Taliban, and ISIS, have been reported to use the hawala system to move funds,” Celina Realuyo, former Director of Counterterrorism Finance Programs at the U.S. State Department, told The Cipher Brief.
 “More recently, there are reports that ISIS foreign fighters are using various methods including wire transfers and hawalas to fund their travel and expenses,” she explains.

 However, much work remains to be done to diminish the impact of hawala networks on terrorist financing.
 The Treasury Department, quoting Pakistani officials, estimates that more than $7 billion flows into Pakistan through hawala channels each year.
 Ensuring that portions of this sum evades terrorist hands is a daunting task.

-To combat this, the report recommended that the Treasury Department work alongside states that are members of the Financial Action Task Force (FATF) – an inter-governmental body charged with developing measures to combat money laundering, terrorist financing, and other related threats to the integrity of the international financial system – “to improve financial regulatory reporting and oversight standards for processing hawala payments.”
+To address this shortcoming, the report recommended that the Treasury Department work alongside states that are members of the Financial Action Task Force (FATF) – an inter-governmental body charged with developing measures to combat money laundering, terrorist financing, and other related threats to the integrity of the international financial system – “to improve financial regulatory reporting and oversight standards for processing hawala payments.”

 While these recommendations are a step in the right direction, the challenges presented by hawala networks remain vast.

-“In short, there is no regulatory solution for hawala networks and our adversaries understand this,” remarks John Cassara, Cipher Brief expert and former Special Agent at the U.S. Treasury Department.
+“In short, there is no regulatory solution for hawala networks and our adversaries understand this,” explained John Cassara, former Special Agent at the U.S. Treasury Department.

 “Osama bin Laden once referred to taking advantage of ‘cracks inside the Western financial system.’
-The hawala system isn’t a crack, it’s a canyon,” he concludes.
+The hawala system isn’t a crack, it’s a canyon.”

 Bennett Seftel is deputy director of editorial at The Cipher Brief.
 Follow him on Twitter @BennettSeftel.